dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 - Medication time/modifier
 - Additional charges

-Like the E/M Level matrix, these categories can be customized to suit your facility's specifc needs.
+Like the E/M Level matrix, these categories can be customized to best fit the facility's needs.

 To edit an option, click the gray date tab to open the options and make changes.
-If certain options are not relevant to your facility, you can remove all items under those sections simply by clicking on the "Delete" button.
-Once emptied, the section will no longer appear for your users.
+If certain options are not relevant, remove items under those sections simply by clicking on the **{{< rawhtml >}}<span style="color:#FF0000">RED.X</span>{{< /rawhtml >}}**.
+Once emptied, the section will no longer for your users.

 ## Trauma Section